-It is not yet clear when the Flat season will commence, but get yourself prepared to find winners with the latest edition of Timeform’s Horses To Follow, which is packed with expert insight and valuable punting pointers.
+With the Flat season set to commence next week (June 1st), get yourself prepared to find winners with the latest edition of Timeform’s Horses To Follow, which is packed with expert insight and valuable punting pointers.

 The core of the book is the Fifty – our idea of the top prospects in Britain this season.
 Last year’s crop included Sir Ron Priestley, who was identified as “just the type of slow-burner that his yard is renowned for improving steadily over time”.
 That proved an accurate assessment as he thrived on his racing during 2019, winning five of his first six starts and signing off with a career-best effort to fill the runner-up spot in the final classic of the season, the St Leger at Doncaster.